The world's most historic airlines still flying

 British Airways (1919)

 Depending who you ask, British Airways was either founded in 1919 or 1974.
-Let us explain what we mean.
 Its predecessor, AT&T, flew its first scheduled flight on 25 August 1919, which linked London and Paris.
-This airline was seen as the predecessor of BA, which is why the British carrier said it was celebrating its 100-year anniversary back in 2019.
+It was continuity from this airline that allowed BA to celebrate its 100-year anniversary back in 2019.
 However, BA as we know it today was created in April 1974, with the merger of four British companies: British Overseas Airways Corporation, British European Airways, Cambrian Airways and Northeast Airlines.
 This image shows an AT&T Airco DH4A biplane, about to leave London for Paris in September 1919.

 Bychykhin Olexandr/Shutterstock